aniru-dh21/Image_Search/README.md

 - How to build an application using Unsplash API in React
 - How to make API Calls in different scenarios
 - How to use `useCallback` hook to avoid function re-creation
+- How to use ESLint to fix application issues